-The Tennessee Valley Authority (TVA) has prepared a draft Supplemental Environmental Assessment to consider a request from the Eastern Band of Cherokee Indians (ECBI) for the development of a resort located in the Town of Vonore, in Monroe County, Tennessee.
-The U.S. Army Corps of Engineers is serving as a cooperating agency.
-The draft Supplemental EA is available for public review and comment through June 18, 2021.
+On July 28, 2021, Tennessee Valley Authority (TVA) completed a Supplemental Environmental Assessment and issued a finding of no significant impact (FONSI) for a proposal by the Eastern Band of Cherokee Indians (ECBI) to develop a resort located in the Town of Vonore, in Monroe County, Tennessee.
+The U.S. Army Corps of Engineers served as a cooperating agency.

 In 2003, the EBCI submitted a request for the conveyance of 40 acres of TVA public land on Tellico Reservoir for use to develop a commercial recreation complex called the “Sequoyah Lodge and Lake Resort.”
 The properties included in the request were TVA Parcel 94 and a portion of Parcel 95 (as designated in the 2000 Tellico Reservoir Land Management Plan), located just southwest of the Niles Ferry Bridge over the Tellico River.
 The EBCI also submitted an associated request for approval under Section 26a of the TVA Act to construct water use facilities and to install riprap for shoreline stabilization.